irias/ding/README.md

 Build dirs are kept around for some time, and garbage collected automatically when you have more than 10 builds, or after 2 weeks.

-Dingkick is a tool you can use in a git hook to signal that a build should start.
-Github and bitbucket webhooks are also supported.

 Ding provides a web API at /ding/, open it once you've got it installed.
 It includes an option to get real-time updates to builds and repositories.

+Dingkick is a small tool you can use in a git hook to signal that a build should start.
+Github and bitbucket webhooks are also supported.

 See INSTALL.md for instructions on how to install. "ding help" prints these instructions as well.
 And you can read them at /INSTALL.md